Xooone47/vite-plugin-deadcodes/README.md

 ### Type only files

-Typescript files that were composed of types only, these files will be removed by typescript parse.
+Typescript files that were composed of types only, these files will be removed by typescript parser.
 Example:

 ```ts
 export type Foo = 'a' | 'b';